Visual design

 Typography should create a clear hierarchy between headings and text that’s easily legible by merchants.
 Whenever possible, the title of the current page should be the largest heading size.

-A heading in a page that introduces a new section.
+A page heading that uses size and bold character formatting to indicate that it introduces a new section.

-Make headings visually distinct from the rest of the text, by being either bolder, larger in size, or both.
-Don’t use underlines for visual emphasis.
+Make headings visually distinct from the rest of the text, by being bolder, larger in size, or both.
+Don’t use underlines that might be mistaken for links.

-Using color alone to distinguish a heading is not enough to convey hierarchy and can be confusing for merchants that don’t perceive color.
+Don't use only color to distinguish a heading to convey hierarchy.
+This is confusing for merchants who don’t perceive color.

 Font sizes